jim4067/notes_app_frontend/README.md

 I do not oftenly push this code to the the heroku master and deploy it to the internet so here are the instructions for running the app locally.

-- Make sure you have node and git installed and are familiar with how it works.
+- Make sure you have node and git installed and are familiar with the basics of how both work.
 - clone this repository.
 - change directory into the notes app directory.
 - Install all the required node modules.
 Dependacies and what not.